How to Make a Strawberry Gimlet or Strawberry Limeade

 Related recipes

-Check out other uglyducklingbakery summer beverages like this lavender gimlet. elderflower Tom Collins, jalapeno raspberry bramble, spicy margarita, Aperol sour, or vodka sour with blackberry simple syrup.
-Kiddo loves a mocktail made with that blackberry syrup too!
+Check out other Ugly Duckling Bakery summer cocktails like this blue mojito, lavender gimlet. elderflower Tom Collins, jalapeno raspberry bramble, spicy margarita, Aperol sour, or blackberry vodka sour.
+Kiddo loves a mocktail made with that blackberry simple syrup too!

 Ingredients